 Anmol Chemicals is the pioneer manufacturers of Potassium Chloride, Pharmaceutical Excipients Fragrance & Flavor chemicals in India.
-We offer Halal and Kosher Potassium Chloride made in an ISO9001, ISO22000 (FSSC22000) and cGMP certified facility.
+We offer Halal and Kosher Potassium Chloride made in an ISO9001, ISO22000 (FSSC22000), cGMP and GLP certified facility.
 Our group has several manufacturing facilities spread across the world, supported by toll manufacturers and representatives in UAE, Europe, Africa, USA, China and has several associated manufacturing facilities spread across India.
 All the Information on Physics, Chemistry, Applications, Uses and Technology on Manufacture of Potassium Chloride is in these pages.
 The units have one or more of the certifications like FDA GMP, ISO 9001, ISO 22000, HACCP, REACH, Kosher & Halal

 Potassium Chloride Manufacturers, KCl - MOP

 Synonyms: Potassium Monochloride, Cloruro de Potasio, Cloruro Potasio